Teamraniatouihame/todoapp-rapport/index.md

 ![image](https://user-images.githubusercontent.com/86810485/150679916-6a4a2950-dc6a-44b4-913a-3f17ad350f25.png)

-## Item Based Model

-As a first attempt, You could use Item Based containers for the three widgets.

 ## MVC Model

 Once you finished the first version, Try to move on to more complicated model using either